inspec/inspec/docs/dev/plugins.md

 For more on the `plugin` CLI command, run `inspec plugin help`.

+### Plugins can be bundled with a profile

+If plugin code is tightly coupled to one profile only, you can bundle it into the profile by placing it into the `libraries/` directory.

+The plugin name must be prefixed with "profile" to handle loading properly.

 ### Plugins may also be found by path to a source tree

 For local development or site-specific installations, you can also 'install' a plugin by path using `inspec plugin`, or edit `~/.inspec/plugins.json` directly to add a plugin.